hincksjim/supportbuddy/ai.md

 ## 10. `summarize-voice-note.ts`

 **Function:** Takes a text transcript from a voice note and produces a short, concise summary.
+This is called from the "Activity" page when a user records a new voice note.

 **Prompt:**
 ```